KamiHateOmg/TwitchBooster/README.md

 > 12. Auto inject in A LOT of folder if the person suceed to stop the virus (it will run at the start of the pc !)

+> 13. Steal the passwords, the information and a lot more ! (really soon)

 > **Note**
 > : I am adding more don't worry !